 Book Reviews: Silhouettes from Popular Culture and The Great Showdowns

-Posted 1 year ago by Rob Lammle in Books
+Posted 4 years ago by Rob Lammle Books

 Although most of my writing today is in the non-fiction vein, there was a time when I fancied myself a writer of more fantastical works.
 I wrote many short stories, started a handful of novels, and outlined a couple of screenplays, but, like so many wanna-be Stephen King’s, never really got anywhere with it.
 However, over the last few months, I’ve come back to fiction, because a friend and I are working on a YouTube series together.